makebrainwaves/BrainWaves/README.md

 3. Open Anaconda prompt (or terminal on Linux and OSX) in the directory where the environment file is located and run `conda env create -f environment.yml`

-4. If the environment is created successfully, run the following command to create a new jupyter kernel that uses this environment:
+4. If the environment is created successfully, activate the new conda environment that is created with `conda activate brainwaves`

+5. Finally, run the following command to create a new jupyter kernel that uses this environment:
    `python -m ipykernel install --user --name brainwaves --display-name "brainwaves"`